EdwardLeeMacau/AtJ_DH/README.md

 	The folder includes the dehazed images of the test images provided in NTIRE 19 Dehazing Challenge.

-	1. ##.png: the dehazed images using our proposed network.
+	1. `*.png`: the dehazed images using our proposed network.
-	2. readme.txt: the information for running time, GPU and Data usage
+	2. `readme.txt`: the information for running time, GPU and Data usage

 4. testset: